maxsundell/maxsundell.se/_posts/2025-12-20-createmobileconfig.md

 Configure the keys you care about for the payload you added.

-For the example (**DDM OS Reminder**), all keys are optional—leave a value empty to use the default.
+For the example (**DDM OS Reminder**), all keys are optional, leave a value empty to use the default.

 ![DDM OS Reminder configuration in iMazing]({{ '/assets/img/posts/2025-12-20-createmobileconfig/2.png' | relative_url }})